CyanDev267/Classic-Brawl/README.md

 ## Files

-To Run Server Download Apk and Files [Here](https://mega.nz/file/4DphWIBD#AqgVpBogfEl48GHAGQA55dDSWSmqDZMCAp8lcdTV058)
+To Run Server Download Apk And Files In Any Branch

 ## Need help?